Electronic Fund Transfers - Your Rights And Responsibilities

 MORE DETAILED INFORMATION IS AVAILABLE ON REQUEST

-As with all financial transactions, please exercise discretion when using an automated teller machine (ATM) or night deposit facility.
+As with all financial transactions, please exercise discretion when using an automated teller machine (ATM), night deposit facility or using your ATM card to make purchases on the Internet.
 For your own safety, be careful.
 The following suggestions may be helpful.

 - Prepare for your transactions at home (for instance, by filling out a deposit slip) to minimize your time at the ATM or night deposit facility.